aredn/documentation/arednHow-toGuides/vm-install.rst

 QEMU Install Process
 --------------------

-1. Download the latest firmware image from the AREDN |trade| downloads website.
+1. Download the latest firmware image from the AREDN® downloads website.

 2. Extract the .gz file. *7zip* on Windows may have issues with the .gz file, so you may need to download *gzip* for Windows or extract it on a Linux or Mac computer/VM.